jonnonz1/nz-statute-book/acts/public/1915/cook-islands-act-1915.md

 ### 349A Extradition Act in force in Cook Islands
 (1) Subject to the provisions of this Act, the Extradition Act 1965, so far as it is applicable, shall extend to and be in force in the Cook Islands
-(2) In the application of the Extradition Act 1965 to the Cook Islands, unless the context otherwise requires,— (a) Every reference in that Act to New Zealand shall be read as a reference to the Cook Islands:
+(2) In the application of the Extradition Act 1965 to the Cook Islands, unless the context otherwise requires,— (a) every reference in that Act to New Zealand shall be read as a reference to the Cook Islands:
-  (b) Every reference in that Act to the Court, or to the High Court or a Judge thereof, or to a District Court Judge or Justice, shall be read as a reference to the High Court of the Cook Islands or a Judge of that Court:
+  (b) every reference in that Act to the Court, or to the High Court or a Judge thereof, or to a District Court Judge or Justice, shall be read as a reference to the High Court of the Cook Islands or a Judge of that Court:
-  (c) Every reference in that Act to the Minister of Justice shall be read, in relation to the Cook Islands, as a reference to the Minister in Charge of the Justice Department of the Cook Islands:
+  (c) every reference in that Act to the Minister of Justice shall be read, in relation to the Cook Islands, as a reference to the Minister in Charge of the Justice Department of the Cook Islands:
-  (d) The reference in the definition of the expression extradition offence in subsection (1) of section 2 of that Act to the crimes described in Schedule 1 to that Act shall be read as a reference to such of the criminal offences described in Part 5 of this Act as correspond to the crimes described in Part 1 of that Schedule, and also as a reference to such of the enactments specified in Part 2 of that Schedule as are in force in the Cook Islands:
+  (d) the reference in the definition of the expression extradition offence in subsection (1) of section 2 of that Act to the crimes described in Schedule 1 to that Act shall be read as a reference to such of the criminal offences described in Part 5 of this Act as correspond to the crimes described in Part 1 of that Schedule, and also as a reference to such of the enactments specified in Part 2 of that Schedule as are in force in the Cook Islands:
-  (e) The references in subsection (2) of section 2 of that Act to sections 310, 311, and 312 of the Crimes Act 1961 shall be read as references to sections 263, 264, 265, 268, and 268B of this Act, as the case may require:
+  (e) the references in subsection (2) of section 2 of that Act to sections 310, 311, and 312 of the Crimes Act 196 shall be read as references to sections 263, 264, 265, 268, and 268B of this Act, as the case may require:
-  (f) The references in subsections (3) and (4) of section 5 of that Act (as amended by section 5(2) of the Criminal Justice Amendment Act 1969) to Part 5A of the Criminal Justice Act 1954 and Part 4 of the Mental Health Act 1969 shall be read as references to sections 591 and 593 of this Act, as the case may require:
+  (f) the references in subsections (3) and (4) of section 5 of that Act (as amended by section 5(2) of the Criminal Justice Amendment Act 1969) to Part 5A of the Criminal Justice Act 1954 and Part 4 of the Mental Health Act 1969 shall be read as references to sections 591 and 593 of this Act, as the case may require:
-  (g) The references in sections 8 and 15 of that Act to the preliminary hearing of an information for an indictable offence shall be read as references to the trial of an offence punishable by the High Court in the ordinary course of its criminal jurisdiction and procedure:
+  (g) the references in sections 8 and 15 of that Act to the preliminary hearing of an information for an indictable offence shall be read as references to the trial of an offence punishable by the High Court in the ordinary course of its criminal jurisdiction and procedure:
-  (h) The reference in section 8 of that Act to the Summary Proceedings Act 1957 shall be read as a reference to this Act, and the reference in that section (as amended by section 5(2) of the Criminal Justice Amendment Act 1969) to Part 5A of the Criminal Justice Act 1954 shall be construed as a reference to sections 590, 592, and 593 of this Act:
+  (h) the reference in section 8 of that Act to the Summary Proceedings Act 1957 shall be read as a reference to this Act, and the reference in that section (as amended by section 5(2) of the Criminal Justice Amendment Act 1969) to Part 5A of the Criminal Justice Act 1954 shall be construed as a reference to sections 590, 592, and 593 of this Act:
-  (i) No Order in Council made under that Act shall have any force or effect in the Cook Islands unless it is made at the request and with the consent of the Government of the Cook Islands made and given in the manner provided in Article 88 of the Constitution of the Cook Islands (as set out in the Schedule to the Cook Islands Constitution Act 1964).
+  (i) no Order in Council made under that Act shall have any force or effect in the Cook Islands unless it is made at the request and with the consent of the Government of the Cook Islands made and given in the manner provided in Article 88 of the Constitution of the Cook Islands (as set out in the Schedule to the Cook Islands Constitution Act 1964).

 ## Part 9 — Crown suits

 ### 350 Crown proceedings in the Cook Islands
 [Repealed]

-### 351
+### 351 Authority of Attorney-General and Solicitor-General
 [Repealed]

-### 352
+### 352 Prosecution of claim by His Majesty
 [Repealed]

-### 353
+### 353 Warrant to sue in the name and on behalf of His Majesty
 [Repealed]

 ## Part 10 — Crown land